Taking Care of Our Outdoors

 That’s why it’s all the more important we look after these vital spaces and everyone does their bit to help.
 Some of the points below might be second nature for you already, but if we can all help get the word out, we can only improve our chances of getting more people looking after our outdoor spaces.

-Here’s a rundown of the key things we should all remember while enjoying The Outdoor City…
+And for all our other green spaces, here’s a rundown of the key things we should all remember while enjoying The Outdoor City…

 Take your rubbish home